stellanechi/stellanechi/README.md

 - 👋 Hi, I’m Eneh Stella Nkechi
 - 👀 I’m interested in Front End Engineering
-- 🌱 I’m currently enrolled into a Software Engineering Dipolma program at ALX-Africa
 - 💞️ I’m open to Internship opportunities
 - 📫 How to reach me  stellanechi65@gmail.com, https://www.linkedin.com/in/stella-eneh/